-Ashwagandha, also known as Indian ginseng, is used as an Ayurvedic supplement very frequently.
-However, a commonly asked question is whether Ashwagandha (Withania somnifera) interferes with one’s weight loss/weight gain goals or not.
+Ashwagandha, also known as Indian ginseng, is a popular Ayurvedic supplement and known for its extraordinary health-boosting properties.
+However, a commonly asked question is whether ashwagandha (Withania somnifera) interferes with one’s weight loss/weight gain goals or not.
 Well, find out the detailed answer in this article!

 Ashwagandha has been used extensively around the world to deal with many problems like lack of sleep, male sexual problems, anxiety, depression, female disorders, generalized weakness, neurodegenerative diseases, and arthritis.
 It is also used as an adaptogen.